EMOS: Embodiment-aware Heterogeneous Multi-robot Operating System with LLM Agents

-Multi-agent systems (MAS) have been a research focus for several decades.
-These systems consist of multiple interacting agents, which can be both cooperative and competitive, and are designed to solve problems that are difficult or impossible for a single agent to tackle alone~\cite{stone2000multiagent}.
-The integration of LLMs into MAS is a relatively new yet rapidly growing area of research.
+\textbf{ LLM-Based Multi-Agent System.} The integration of LLMs into MAS is a relatively new yet rapidly growing area of research.
 This integration leverages the language understanding and generation capabilities of LLMs to enhance communication, coordination, and decision-making within MAS. ~\cite{wu2023autogen,hong2023metagpt,li2024camel} focus on the communication issues in LLM-based Multi-Agent Systems. \cite{xu2024crab} proposes Crab, a cross-environment benchmark framework for evaluating Multimodal Language Models (MLMs) in different GUIs like mobile phones and desktop computers.
 For robotic intelligence, ~\cite{zhang2023building} investigates how two agents can use communication to better collaborate and complete tasks in a multi-room scenario. \citeauthor{mandi2024roco} proposed RoCo, which is a multi-agent system for multi-arm collaboration.
 They try to leverage the 3D spatial reasoning capabilities to help multi-arm low-level trajectory planning.
 In comparison, we focus a more general mutli-agent scenario with drones, legged robots, wheeled robots with arms, with a multi-agent system required to understand general capabilities including navigation, manipulation and perception based on physics design.